USS Tambor: Post-World War II

 On 17 September 1945, Tambor departed the United States West Coast for Portsmouth Naval Shipyard.
 She was decommissioned there on 10 December 1945 and placed in reserve.

 In April 1947, Tambor was assigned to the Ninth Naval District to train United States Naval Reserve personnel, and reported to the Naval Reserve Training Center, Detroit, Michigan, on 8 December 1947.
 Tambor remained on this station until 1959.

 Tambor was drydocked at Toledo, Ohio, on 2 October 1953, the first-ever drydocking of a submarine on the Great Lakes.
 The shipyard had to remove her deck guns to get her light enough to fit on the blocks.
 She spent five weeks in drydock for a routine overhaul, being covered in 7,000 lb of paint, including six coats on her anchor chain.

 Disposal

 In 1959 a Board of Inspection and Survey found Tambor unfit for further naval service.
 She was stricken from the Naval Vessel Register on 1 September 1959 and subsequently sold for scrap.
+A periscope from the sub is on display at Detroit’s Dossin Great Lakes Museum.